CP1404/Practicals/prac_07/README.md

 Load projects from the default data file, `projects.txt`, when the program starts, before the menu.
 When the user quits, give them the choice of saving to the default file.
-Note that there are two menu options for loading from and saving to different files.
+Note that there are menu options for loading from and saving to different files.

 Your program should contain a menu with the following options: